mira-labs/rescheduler-7A63SNcHl8/README.md

    * Send SQS message confirming creation.
    * If not, a "completion" SQS message is sent.

-   I'm assuming the SQS messages have to be sent only after the database events are completed, therefore no goroutines are used between them.
+    I assume that the message for creating the SQS schedule should only be sent once the database events are finished.
+Hence, no goroutines are employed in this context.
+On the other hand, the completion message does not need to wait for any other processes; it can be handled asynchronously in a goroutine.

    ```go
    if event.RemainingCompletions > 0 || !questionnaire.MaxAttempts.Valid {